 Wherever you are in the city, you will never be far from a café, restaurant or bar offering refreshments and a delicious bite to eat.
 Tapas bars can be found across Madrid and offer a great opportunity to sample flavours and dishes from all across Spain.

-The calamari sandwich is without doubt Madrid’s favourite sandwich.
-You will have many options to try this fried seafood speciality as it sold across the city and the streets around Plaza Mayor are famous for their calamari sandwich bars
+The calamari sandwich is without doubt Madrid’s favourite sandwich and you will have many opportunities to try this fried seafood speciality as it sold across the city; the streets around Plaza Mayor are particularly famous for their calamari sandwich bars.

 Enjoying a café con leche of a morning is a big part of life in Spain and you can watch how the Spaniards do it places like the La Mallorquina patisserie in Puerta del Sol.
 The busy café has a seating area upstairs but you will find most Madrileños enjoying a coffee whilst stood at the counter.